 Missoula and the Lower Clark Fork River Region--Now Accepting Applications

-The second Lower Clark Fork River FFEC program will begin in April 2013.
+The third Lower Clark Fork River FFEC program will begin in April 2014.
 Teachers interested in applying are encouraged to review the Program Fact Sheet and Program Agenda.
 Questions about the application process can be directed to Lisa Bickell at the Montana Natural History Center.

 |Program Fact Sheet||Program Agenda||Application Form|

 The FFEC program has included unique experiences for learning and discovery.
 From forest exploration to horse drawn wagon tours of a private ranch!